julia-actions/julia-runtest/README.md

 # julia-runtest Action

-This action runs the tests in a Julia package and uploads coverage results to [Coveralls](https://coveralls.io/) and [Codecov](https://codecov.io/).
+This action runs the tests in a Julia package.

 ## Usage

 Julia needs to be installed before this action can run.
 This can easily be achieved with the [setup-julia](https://github.com/marketplace/actions/setup-julia-environment) action.

-This action accepts two inpus: `codecov` (with values `true` or `false`) and `coveralls` (with values `true` or `false`).
-These inputs control whether coverage results are automatically uploaded to the respective service.
-Both inputs have a default value of `true`.

-Uploads to [Coveralls](https://coveralls.io/) or [Codecov](https://codecov.io/) only work if an upload token for the respective service is stored as a Github Actions secret and made available to the action.
-These tokens need to be stored in the environment variables `CODECOV_TOKEN` and `COVERALLS_TOKEN`.

 And example workflow that uses this action might look like this: